-Food Safety: Easy Steps to Make Food Safe
+Food Safety: Easy Ways to Make Food Safe

-Hundreds of British Columbians get sick from food poisoning every day.
-The symptoms of food poisoning include:
+Hundreds of British Columbians get sick from foodborne illness, also known as food poisoning, every day.
+The symptoms of food-borne illness include:

 - stomach cramps;

 The symptoms usually go away after 1 to 3 days.
 Health problems including death, may occur in serious cases of food-borne illness.

 Pathogens are germs such as bacteria and viruses that make us sick.
 Pathogens can be picked up in many ways, such as, by petting your dog, handling your pet turtle, changing diapers or preparing raw foods, especially meats and poultry.
 Even healthy people can carry pathogens.